The Murderers Are Among Us: Denazification

-In the post-war period, it was a goal of both the American and the Soviet authorities to reeducate the German public.
-For the Americans, this meant exporting American films to West Germany.
-For the Soviets, this meant the establishment of DEFA.
-The Soviets believed film could be used to reeducate the public.
+In the post-war period, it was a goal of both the American and the Soviet authorities to denazify Germany.
+Key to this was re-educating its people.
+For the Americans, this included exporting American films to West Germany; for the Soviets, it resulted in the establishment of DEFA film studio in Berlin.
 With The Murderers Are Among Us, the aim was to urge the public to judge those responsible for the atrocities committed during the war.
 Angel Wagenstein, a Bulgarian director, said, “For me [Staudte] was the first ambassador, who through his film renewed our faith in a nation capable of self-reflection, of looking into the mirror and acknowledging its own guilt, of making a confession that very few nations would be able to make.”

-Ernst Wilhelm Borchert was removed from advertisements for the movie because he had been accused and arrested for lying on denazification paperwork, but an article published in the Neue Zeit in 1947 later reported that he’d been exonerated by the Denazification Commission for Artists.
+Leading male player, Ernst Wilhelm Borchert, was removed from advertisements for the movie because he had been accused and arrested for lying on denazification paperwork, but an article published in the Neue Zeit in 1947 later reported that he'd been exonerated by the Denazification Commission for Artists.

+Another element of denazification was creating a new German culture.
+Post-war period German cinema employed different film styles as a means.
+The Murderers Are Among Us draws mainly on the Western film and the domestic melodrama.
+The movie adopts certain features of the classic Western film, while also giving them a unique twist.
+Hans, although presented as a Western hero, is an atypical one, as he does not give in to vengeance at the end of the movie.
+Instead, it advances the goal of restoring order through the redemptive character of Susanne and her effort to establish a household for Hans, cure his precarious emotional state, and re-integrate him in society.

+The tension in postwar Germany generated by establishing a new society and culture while also coming to terms with its Nazi past is addressed in The Murderers Are Among Us, revealing much about the politics of the past in early postwar German culture, and earning it the plaudit of being “an often overlooked cinematic legacy”.

 Reception

+Box office

 The picture sold 6,468,921 tickets.

+Critical reception

 Most of the reviews were positive, although some criticized the fact that the characters appeared in modern and trendy clothes, which did not reflect the reality of the living conditions of Berliners in the immediate post-war period.
 In this film, Staudte was not only dealing with Germany's past, but also with his own, as he had been involved in the filming of the Nazi propaganda film Jud Süß.